-Maybe it’s the sound of his voice that suddenly gets under your skin or the way he chews his food with his mouth open.
-(Why does he do that?)
+Maybe it’s the sound of your partner’s voice that suddenly gets under your skin, or the way they chew their food with their mouth open.
+(Why do they do that?)
 Or hey, maybe it’s their superior diapering skills that have you seriously PO’d lately.
 Whatever it is, you’re not alone.
-Sure, you try and remind yourself that your partner is half the reason you even have baby, but even so: Right now, you can’t stand the sight of him.
-(Sound familiar?)
+Plenty of new moms suddenly find themselves taking some unexplained anger out on their partner.
+So what’s up with that?
+Read on to learn what might be going on.